alex-karev/godot-simple-procedural-terrain/README.md

 | offset | Vector3 | An offset to be applied for mesh |
 | generator | Node | Generator node. *Is not displayed in Inspector*.
 Being set automatically if generatorNode specified.
 Might be set manually beforer adding terrain to the scene |

+By default mesh is generated when SimplePCGTerrain node is added to scene.
+However, mesh can also be generated in advance by calling generate() function

 ### Generator Node
 Can be any type of node.
 A script attached to it should have these 2 functions: